Skip to main content

 For more details, check the Composite SLOs Guide.

-• Select Alert Policies from the drop-down list to configure alerts.
+• Select Alert Policies to configure alerts.

-For more information, refer to the Creating Alert Policies | Nobl9 Documentation.
+For more information, refer to the Creating alert policies.

 • Select or add Labels.